openshift-kni/baremetal-deploy/README.md

   lab_url: "http://quads.rdu2.scalelab.redhat.com"
 ```

-Here's a sample all.yml for the scale lab with the pull secret and password scraped: http://pastebin.test.redhat.com/870274
+Here's a sample all.yml for the scale lab with the pull secret and password scraped: http://pastebin.test.redhat.com/880712
-Here's a sample al.yml for the ALIAS lab with the pull secret and password scraped: http://pastebin.test.redhat.com/870273
+Here's a sample al.yml for the ALIAS lab with the pull secret and password scraped: http://pastebin.test.redhat.com/880713

+If you'r a part of the [redhat-performance](https://github.com/redhat-performance) GitHub organization, you can also access the samples here: https://github.com/redhat-performance/JetSki-Configs/tree/master/jetski

 ### Modifying the `ansible-ipi-install/inventory/jetski/hosts` file